 - Goaltending is not allowed.
-A player may not patrol, camp out or remain stationary in the crease area and act as a goaltender.
+A player may not patrol, camp out or remain stationary in the crease area nor act as a goaltender at any time.
 A defender may deflect the puck in the crease area, but the defender must do so while continuing to move through the crease area.
 The crease area is defined as an imaginary box extending four feet from the outside corners of the goal.
-Off ice scorekeeper will make all calls for goaltending.
-Goaltending is a minor penalty and will result the opposing team a goal.
+The Game Monitor will make all calls for goaltending.
+All Goaltending offenses will result in a minor penalty.

 - Contacting the puck with the stick above the waist will result in a loss of possession.

 - Intentional raising the puck, other than direct flip or saucer passes, will result in a loss of possession.